-- 1. This course must be completed using the agency patrol duty holster & handgun. - 2.
-The BLEA Tactical Target will be used.
+- 1. This course must be completed using the agency patrol duty holster & handgun. - The BLEA Tactical Target will be used.
 The target will be scored using the scoring rings as marked on the silhouette.
 Hits breaking the scoring line will be awarded the higher point value.
 Attendees will be given two opportunities to pass the course.
-One now and one at a later date if necessary. - 3.
-A passing score shall be 70% of the total possible points, (450 out of a possible 500).
+One now and one at a later date if necessary. - A passing score shall be 80% of the total possible points, (400 out of a possible 500).
 A hit outside the scoring zones but on the silhouette will result in zero points.
 A miss, (anything in the white or off the target), will be minus 10 points per round.
 Shots not fired are zero points. - 4.
-The holster must have all retention devices secured at the beginning of each sequence. - 5.
-Malfunctions are not an excuse or alibi to stop the qualification.
+The holster must have all retention devices secured at the beginning of each sequence. - Malfunctions are not an excuse or alibi to stop the qualification.
 If a malfunction occurs, the shooter will clear the malfunction and continue.
-For the purpose of this examination, a malfunction is an unforeseen mechanical breakage or defect related to the weapon or ammunition and was not shooter induced such as a failure to properly seat the magazine or properly load the handgun.
-If the shooter was unable to complete the sequence due to a malfunction, they will be allowed to re-shoot the sequence. - 6.
-SHOOTERS ARE REQUIRED TO SHOOT ALL SEQUENCES OF THE COURSE. - 7.
-If a Shooter scores negative points at any sequence it is an automatic disqualification. - 8.
-Special Instructions: Stage 7 & 8 - two head shots are required.
-Zero-point value if they are not in the head.
-Stage 8 -Lateral movement is required for any hits to count.
-The three CQB body shots all have a 10-point value if they hit anywhere in the scoring area of the target.
+For the purpose of this examination, a malfunction is an unforeseen mechanical breakage or defect related to the weapon.

-SHOOTERS N AME: (LAST), (FIRST) (MI) CLASS LOCATION
+SHOOTERS N IAME: (LAST), (FIRST) (MI) CLASS LOCATION

-Stephens Matthey W Loon Lake
+Steph wes Molla ب (j Lan Like

-HANDGUN: MAKE MODE L & CALIBER
+HANDGUN: MAK Œ MODEL . & CALIBER

-Glock 17 SMM
+Glock 4 5 9 mm

-SEQUENCE DISTANCE DESCRIPTION SHOTS TIME SCORE 2 nd 1 25 Yards From behind Barricade, 5 shots one side of barricade/ TAC Reload/ 5 shots other side of barricade.
+SEQUENCE DISTANCE DESCRIPTION SHOTS TIME SCORE 2nd 1 25 Yards From behind Barricade, 5 shots one side of barricade/ TAC Reload / 5 shots other side of barricade.
 10 45 Sec 2 15 Yards Draw & transition to kneeling position, fire 5/ transition to prone fire, 5.
 Use low barricade/cover if available.
-10 25 Sec 3 10 Yards Load mag in gun with 1 dummy round within first 3 rounds/Draw and fire; perform primary malfunction clearance within the 5 shot sequence.
+10 25 Sec 3 10 Yards Load mag in gun with 1 dummy round within first 3 rounds/Draw an fire; perform primary malfunction clearance within the 5 shot sequence.
 5 8 Sec 4 10 Yards Begin with 1 round in mag and 1 in chamber Draw and fire 2 rounds, speed reload then 3 rounds.
 5 9 Sec 5 5 Yards Draw and fire / STRONG HAND Only.
 5 5 Sec 6 5 Yards Starting with weapon in SUPPORT HAND/ fire using support hand only.
-5 7 Sec 7 5 Yards 2-handed rapid fire: Draw and fire 3 to body / 2 to head 5 5 Sec 8 2 Yards I handed CQB (stance directed) position: fire 3 rounds/ Single hand Fire 2 to the head with lateral movement.
-5 4 Sec
+5 7 Sec 7 5 Yards 2-handed rapid fire: Draw and fire 3 to body / 2 to head 5 5 Sec 8 2 Yards I handed CQB (stance directed) position: fire 3 rounds/ Single hand 'ire 2 to the head with lateral movement.
+5 4 Sec -